maion308/js-tic-tac-toe-lab/README.md

 ## Bonus
 * Display a message to indicate which turn is about to be played.
-* After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
-    * Hint: Determine a set of winning combinations.
-Check those combinations on the board contents after every move.

 ## Ultra Bonus
 * We once had a student implement an Artifical Intelligence (AI)